sztaki-hu/ProSeqqo/Documentation/TaskDefinition.md

 #### *DistanceFunction

 The distance function defines the basic way of cost computation.
-Assign cost value to configuration pairs, the motions for the VRP matrix.
+Assign cost values to motion pairs (between last configuration $x$ of motion one, and first configuration $y$ of motion two), for the GTSP matrix.
 It can be overwritten by `OverrideCost`, `ResourceChangeover` or `IdlePenalty`.

 | Value     | Include      | Exclude      |
 | ------    | ------       | ------       |